CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 done
 ```

 Upon completion of the calculations, let's analyze the computed energies and their convergence with respect to the k-grid.
-You can utilize a simple python script named `plot.py` to plot the relationship between the k-grid and the total energy.
+You can utilize a simple IPython script `plot.ipython` to plot the relationship between the k-grid and the total energy.

 <p float="left">
   <img src="https://github.com/CSIprinceton/workshop-july-2023/blob/6ed432411c4285a8dea9a77ce027c485d3e09b71/hands-on-sessions/day-1/2-quantum-espresso/kpoint.png" width="400">